smartinou/map/bfh_adapter.md

 ### Front Side

-The font side holds all the connectors, components and wire to connect each components to each other.
+The font side holds all the connectors, components and wires to connect each components to each other.

 The picture shows the strip of stripboard that is glued over the seam.
 With the coper side on top, it is possible to connect the back side traces over the seam by soldering a piece of wire between sides.

 After the epoxy glue dried, it was necessary to re-drill some of the wholes.
 This was an easy job using the proper drill bit.

+Overall, the cutting, gluing and re-drilling of the adapter board took no more than an evening!
+No need to say that it took way more time to solder the wiring and connectors...

 ![front side](./images/adapter_board_front.JPG)